ntangible/stockify/README.md

 # STOCKIFY
 A basic website that shows daily market values for various stocks.
-Users can search for stocks, view daily OHLCV data, and add them to a list to follow.
+Users can search for stocks, view daily OHLCV[^1] data, and add them to a list to follow.

+[^1]: OHLCV stands for Open, High, Low, Close, and Volume

 ## Setup
 - Clone the Github repository or download the repo through the website